kgrzybek/modular-monolith-with-ddd/README.md

 **Authorization**

-Authorization mechanism implements [RBAC (Role Based Access Control)](https://en.wikipedia.org/wiki/Role-based_access_control) using Permissions.
-Permissions are more granular and much better way to secure your application than Roles.
+Authorization is achieved by implementing [RBAC (Role Based Access Control)](https://en.wikipedia.org/wiki/Role-based_access_control) using Permissions.
+Permissions are more granular and a much better way to secure your application than Roles alone.
 Each User has a set of Roles and each Role contains one or more Permission.
-With this mapping User has set of Permissions which are always checked on ``Controller`` level:
+The User's set of Permissions is extracted from all Roles the User belongs to.
+Permissions are always checked on `Controller` level - never Roles:

 ```csharp
 [HttpPost]